Jennifer Lopez Sizzles In Sun-Drenched Instagram Snap

 The picture shows the World of Dance judge peeping behind cat-eye shades.
 Jen’s gaze is direct, she seems to mean business, and her caption suggests that she is likely doing so.
 Jen announces that her Wednesday “just got so much better” because of her Quay Australia shades collaboration.
 QUAYXJLO is then mentioned.
 Likewise, a suggestion that fans grab a pair “before they’re gone again.”

-Jlo has 91.6 million Instagram followers.
+JLo has 91.6 million Instagram followers.

 The April 17 update doesn’t come without comments.
 One fan earmarked their views on Jen’s status.

-“All hail the queen”
+“All hail the queen.”

-The “queen” moniker may currently be fellow artist, Nicki Minaj’s moniker, but Lopez has been on the scene for longer.
+The “queen” moniker may currently be fellow artist Nicki Minaj’s moniker, but Lopez has been on the scene for longer.
 This newly-engaged mother of two is one of the most powerful women in Hollywood.
-Her singer, dancer, actress, and entrepreneur status recently got the addition of fiancée – early March saw Elle cover Jlo’s engagement to Alex Rodriguez.
+Her singer, dancer, actress, and entrepreneur statuses recently got the addition of fiancée – early March saw Elle cover JLo’s engagement to Alex Rodriguez.
 One half of a power couple she may be, but today sees Jen taking over Instagram as a solo act.

 Despite her years, Jen remains one of the biggest fitness icons of 2019.
 Workout videos have seen her train with Dwayne “The Rock” Johnson.
 Her leggings and sports bra-clad outings regularly make headlines.
 With abs and biceps that rival those of most fitness models, this is one star who is defying her age.